top of page

 "DINOSAUR MODE"

-While we were leaving, my parents noticed I was holding it, and they said give it back to my relative.
-I told them that it was gifted to me, and my relatives even said I could have it, but for some reason, my parents insisted I give it back.
-Regretfully, I did hand it back, and I remember continuously looking back at it as my relative held it in his hand and waved goodbye.
+But as we were leaving, my parents noticed I was holding it and told me to give it back.
+I explained that it was a gift, and my relative even confirmed that I could keep it—but for some reason, my parents insisted.
+Reluctantly, I handed it back.
+I still remember looking over my shoulder as we walked away, watching my relative hold it in his hand and wave goodbye.

 Some odd years later, I was watching a Transformers video: